INFORMATION_SCHEMA table and two

 INFORMATION_SCHEMAtable provides information about every transaction currently executing inside

 InnoDB, including the transaction state (for example, whether it is running or waiting for a lock), when the transaction started, and the particular SQL statement the transaction is executing.

-INNODB_LOCK_WAITS: This table indicates which transactions are waiting for a given lock, or for which lock a given transaction is waiting.
+data_lock_waits: This Performance Schema table indicates which transactions are waiting for a given lock, or for which lock a given transaction is waiting.
 This table contains one or more rows for each blocked transaction, indicating the lock it has requested and any locks that are blocking that request.
 The

 REQUESTING_ENGINE_LOCK_IDvalue refers to the lock requested by a transaction, and the

 BLOCKING_ENGINE_LOCK_IDvalue refers to the lock (held by another transaction) that prevents the first transaction from proceeding.
 For any given blocked transaction, all rows in

 data_lock_waitshave the same value for